 - Dr. Milton Moss, a "practical chemist", replaces Gregory Board as Professor in Charge of the School of Mines.

 - The School now has 12 "regular" students, as well as special students attending lectures.

-- Jarvis Hall's main building is burned to the ground before the fire companies can rescue it.
+- Jarvis Hall's main building burns to the ground before the fire companies can rescue it.
 Two days later, Matthews Hall is destroyed by fire.
 Arson is suspected.
-The School of Mines building is the only building of the Collegiate School left standing; some of its classes are moved to Golden.
+The School of Mines building is the only building of the Collegiate School left standing.

 - Golden has a substantial "smelter's row" along Clear Creek with the addition of the Valley Smelter and the French Smelting Works.

 - Professor O. C. Marsh visits the area to inspect the fossil beds of the Arkansas River valley before traveling on to Como, Wyoming where Professor Lakes is exploring.